normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/StreamProcessingWrapup.md

 # Stream processing wrap up

 Now we have completed deploying a Lambda function that handles processing service events.
-In this example we are handling changes done to or DynamoDB Stream but we could just easily used Lambda to handle events for when our applications upload objects to S3 or send messages to SQS queues.
-Lambda takes care of our scaling needs so all we had focus on was our business logic.
+In this example we are handled changes done to our DynamoDB Stream but we could just as easily used Lambda to handle events from S3 when objects are upload or when messages are sent to a SQS queues.
+Lambda takes care of our scaling needs we can focus on our business logic.

 To recap in this section we covered: